 The following is a firsthand account of a building project by Craig Anderson and his wife France-Pascale Ménard who bought a large piece of land in West Quebec overlooking the Gatineau River and explored the potential options for creating an off-grid passively heated home.
-This is the first of many posts that will follow, written by Craig himself, documenting his research and the decisions made through the entire building process in a blog called Sunshine Saved.
+This is the first of many posts that will follow, written by Craig himself, documenting his research and the decisions made through the entire building process.

 While we offer comprehensive information about all stages of building, to follow one project from start to finish we think could provide some valuable insight (not to mention courage and inspiration) to readers undertaking the same challenge.

 Building a highly efficient 'green' home is something that I thought about for many years before it actually happened.
 I never formally studied architecture or building science, but I dabbled in researching the topic for a decade.
 I remember that I was absolutely inspired when I first came across some of the designs for highly-efficient homes from the 70's, especially some of the passive solar designs of that time.

 There were terms like Trombe walls, usage of large water tanks for thermal mass, 'Earthships' with greenhouses inside the home, and more.
 There was a great deal of experimentation going on in building innovative and green homes for the future, with the hope of drastically reducing the amount of energy that it takes to both build and run a home.
 This experimentation really was necessary, because as I read further, I came across the critiques of all of the things that didn't work, causing things such as mold and massive overheating in the summer.